Entanglement generation in a quantum network with finite quantum memory lifetime: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge Kathy-Anne Soderberg and David Hucul from AFRL lab in Rome, NY, for insightful discussions and funding from the Vice President for Research and Economic Development (VPRED) and SUNY Research Seed Grant Program, and computational facilities at the Center for Computational Research at the University at Buffalo (\url{http://hdl.handle.net/10477/79221}).
+We gratefully acknowledge Kathy-Anne Soderberg and David Hucul from AFRL, Rome, NY, for insightful discussions and funding from the Vice President for Research and Economic Development (VPRED) at the University at Buffalo and SUNY Research Seed Grant Program, and computational facilities at the Center for Computational Research at the University at Buffalo (\begin{sloppy}\url{http://hdl.handle.net/10477/79221}\end{sloppy}).
+X. H. acknowledges support by US ARO via grant W911NF1710257.
+E.F. acknowledges support by NSF via grant NSF PHY-1707919.